-The trail then continues for one kilometer to an old fire tower.
-But after falling pretty hard an icy part of the trail, I realized that continuing my hike was not only stupid, it was also dangerous.
+The trail then continues for one kilometre to an old fire tower.
+But after falling pretty hard on an icy part of the trail, I realized that continuing my hike was not only stupid, it was also dangerous.

 The climb down was not easy.
 Imagine going down a steep, ice-covered slope.
 I finally came back to the trail head by taking my time, but I swore to myself that I will never go hiking again in the winter without bringing my snowshoes or crampons.